bxparks/AceTime/README.md

 from the individual (year, month, day, hour, minute, second) components, and the `dayOfWeek()` method which returns the day of the week of the given date.

-The Epoch in AceTime is defined to be 2000-01-01T00:00:00Z, in contrast to the Epoch in Unix which is 1970-01-01T00:00:00Z.
+The Epoch in AceTime is defined to be 2000-01-01T00:00:00 UTC, in contrast to the Epoch in Unix which is 1970-01-01T00:00:00 UTC.
 Internally, the current time is represented as "seconds from Epoch" stored as a 32-bit signed integer (`acetime_t` aliased to `int32_t`).
 The smallest 32-bit signed integer (`-2^31`) is used to indicate an internal Error condition, so the range of valid `acetime_t` value is `-2^31+1` to `2^31-1`.
 Therefore, the range of dates that